TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 1/Isaiah 1.15.md

 ---

-And when ye spread forth your hands, I will hide mine eyes from you; yea, when ye make many prayers, I will not hear: your hands are full of blood.
+When you spread forth your hands, I will hide my eyes from you.
+Yes, when you make many prayers, I will not hear.
+Your hands are full of blood.